naonagas/naonagas.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my webpage!
-I am a Ph.D. student in Economics at Indiana University.
+I am a postdoctoral fellow at Bank of Japan.
+I earned a Ph.D. in economics from Indiana University Bloomington.

 I am interested in macroeconomics and econometrics, with a particular focus on methodological and empirical investigations of nonlinearity and cross-sectional heterogeneity in the macroeconomy.